 Promotion of the Grant Program

 By accepting the grant, recipients give permission to the Jewish Studies program to share news about the award.
 Jewish Studies may include recipient photograph(s) and/or text from the final report on the Jewish Studies website, across its social media platforms, and in its promotion of the grant program.

 Funds received through the Jewish Studies Program may be received as an advance through the student’s Bursar Account (with receipts submitted after research is complete), as reimbursement for submitted receipts, through direct purchase of equipment and supplies, or as a combination of these methods.
-Successful applicants should meet with Julie Graham to make the necessary arrangements.
+Successful applicants should meet with Tracy Gavich to make the necessary arrangements.

 The Cornell University Accounting Office Requires Documentation for All Awards.
 Documentation accounting for all expenditures related to the award MUST be filed with Jewish Studies upon completion of fieldwork and return to Cornell University.
-For Summer 2022 projects, a full account of the funds spent must be submitted no later than October 1, 2022 to Julie Graham firstname.lastname@example.org.
+For Summer 2023 projects, a full account of the funds spent must be submitted no later than October 1 to Jewish Studies.
 Any awardee who fails to provide adequate documentation, will be financially responsible for repaying all award amounts to the university.

 Jewish Studies requires that awardees provide proof that Jewish Studies funds were used for approved academic purposes.
 For equipment, services, big-ticket transportation items, and lodging, individual receipts are necessary.
 For per diem meal and incidental expenses, Jewish Studies will need a statement about which days were spent on location; for personal vehicle use, we will need a list of days driven and daily mileage amounts.
 Awardees should not submit individual meal receipts, or receipts for gasoline purchases.